signalogic/SigSRF_SDK/mediaTest_readme.md

 * deletes codec instances
 * stores output in a .wav file

-The .c source is commented in detail including what source sections and header files are needed and the Makefile has a table showing libs required, required for demo (but not for licensed), and optional.
+The .c source is commented in detail including source sections and necessary / optional header files.
+The Makefile has a table showing libs (i) required, (ii) required for demo (but not for licensed), and (iii) optional.

 Here are some examples of running hello_codec